-- A. If a student disagrees with the instructor's determination of dishonesty or with the instructor's determination of appropriate sanctions, the student may appeal in writing to the Provost. - 3.
-The Provost shall review the instructor's report and the student's written appeal, may consult with the parties involved, shall collect other relevant material, and shall forward all relevant material to the College Conduct Board, providing copies of any added materials to the student and the instructor.
-The College Conduct Board shall be the final route of appeal for the student who disagrees with the decision of the instructor in a case involving academic dishonesty. - 1.
-The student shall also be informed that he
+- A. If a student disagrees with the instructor's determination of dishonesty or with the instructor's determination of appropriate sanctions, the student may appeal in writing to the Provost. - B. The Provost or the Provost's designee shall review the instructor's report and the student's written appeal.
+The Provost or designee may consult with the parties involved and collect other relevant material.
+The Provost will provide copies of any added materials to the student and the instructor and invite further comment as appropriate. - C. The Provost or designee sahll communicate to the student and the instructor any conclusions relating to the student's appeal.